ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 15.4-LTS

+* More work on supporting Studio 5.20, including announcing cart insert mode status (if turned on) from SPL Assistant layer (T).
+* Cart edit/insert mode toggle is no longer affected by message verbosity nor status announcement type settings (this status will always be announced via speech and/or braille).
+* It is no longer possible to add comments to timed break notes.
+* Support for Track Tool 5.20, including fixed an issue where wrong information is announced when using Columns Explorer commands to announce column information.

 ## Version 15.3-LTS

 * Initial support for StationPlaylist Studio 5.20, including improved responsiveness when obtaining status information such as automation status via SPL Assistant layer.